lsst-dm/dm_dev_guide/python/testing.rst

 All LSST products that are built using :command:`scons` will execute Python tests using `pytest`_ so all tests should be written using it.
 `pytest`_ provides a much richer execution and reporting environment for tests and can be used to run multiple test files together.

-The `pytest`_ scheme for discovering tests inside Python modules is much more flexible than that provided by :mod:`unittest`, but LSST test files should not take advantage of that flexibility as it can lead to inconsistency in test reports that depend on the specific test runner, and it is required that an individual test file can be executed by running it directly with :command:`python`.
+The `pytest`_ scheme for discovering tests inside Python modules is much more flexible than that provided by :mod:`unittest`.
 In particular, care must be taken not to have free functions that use a ``test`` prefix or non-\ `~unittest.TestCase` test classes that are named with a ``Test`` prefix in the test files.

 .. note::